Blog | Personal Finance

 2. To attract a good partner, you have to be a good partner.
 So don’t just look at those around you.
 Look at yourself as well and ask yourself, “What kind of a partner am I?
 What kind of a partner do I want to be?”

-The most important action I took toward reaching my financial goals was to cleanly sever ties with the negative and pessimistic people in my business and personal life.
-I also regularly check in on myself and ask, “Am I the kind of person and partner that I want to be for others?”
+When you sever the ties with the negative and pessimistic people in your business and personal life, you’ll find yourself searching for the right people.
+But it’s important to ask yourself.
+“Am I the kind of person and partner that I want to be for others?”

 Building your support group

-My support group is small, and over time, I’ve found that’s what works best for me.
+Building your support group is entirely based on your own preferences.
 You’ll need to find the right people and group size that work best for your situation.

 To start your group, approach your spouse or significant other.
 This person is usually your number-one supporter.
 If not, and your partner is more of a liability than an asset, do not let this get in your way.
-Simply do not include him or her in your support structure at this time.
-Many women tell me that their husbands are not supportive at first, but they come around once they see the cash flow come in!
+Simply do not include him or her in your support structure to start (they may come around when they see that cash flow!).

-Next, look at pulling together two to four women embarking on similar journeys.
-I’ve found that powerful things happen when women encourage one another to pursue their dreams.
+Next, look at pulling together two to four other people embarking on similar journeys.
+Powerful things happen when ambitious people encourage one another to pursue their dreams.
 And if you study and learn from your experiences together, it becomes a priceless collaboration.
 You receive a financial education you cannot get in any other way.

 Another vital member of your support structure is a coach and/or mentor.
 A mentor is someone who can relate to your situation because he or she has already been there.
 A coach is someone who works with you towards a specific outcome via structured training.
 Good coaches and mentors have extensive experience and success in the areas you are trying to pursue.
 They should be people you respect who provide guidance and knowledge and are there when you need help.